Abandoned carts - shopping trolley graphic

-So what does an abandoned cart mean?
+So what is an abandoned cart?

 Shopping cart abandonment rate statistics

-The results are in – market research shows that customers drop off far more frequently than purchase.
+The results are in.
+Market research shows that customers drop off far more frequently than purchase.
 Here are some rates by industry:

 • 76% for general retail